 Money generated or collected, including fundraising proceeds, in conjunction with ASB activities, is public money which must be deposited into the ASB Fund.
 ASB public money may only be used for optional, noncredit, extra-curricular events and activities of a cultural, athletic, recreational, or social nature.

-Posting of this report to each school’s website ensures compliance with RCW 28A.325.050 and is not representative of a school’s full fiscal year transactions.
+Posting of the following reports ensures compliance with RCW 28A.325.050 (and ESHB1109).
+This information is not representative of a school’s full fiscal and/or athletic activity.

-Questions regarding the posting of the ASB Funds report may be directed to:
+Questions regarding the posting of the ASB reports may be directed to:

 Fund Balance Reports:

 - Fiscal Year 2022-23 ASB School Report

 - Fiscal Year 2021-22 ASB School Report

 - Fiscal Year 2020-21 ASB School Report

 - Fiscal Year 2018-19 ASB School Report

 - Fiscal Year 2017-18 ASB School Report